 Ways of Reading: Writing in New England|

-This course focuses on literature written by New Englanders from the 18th century to the present day.
+This Ways of Reading course focuses on literature written by New Englanders from the 18th-century to the present day.
 As we consider works of of poetry, memoir, drama, and fiction, we will consider the ways in which New England writers shaped the American literary tradition and developed lasting and transformative traditions of purposeful writing and politicized assessment.
-We will consider substantial literary movements such as transcendentalism; think together about the nature of realism, regionalism, and sentimentality; and discuss the power of gender, place, race, and religion in the writerly imagination.
+We will consider substantial literary movements such as transcendentalism, think together about the nature of realism, regionalism, and sentimentality, and discuss the power of gender, place, race, and religion in the writerly imagination.
 Reading and writing assignments will involve spirited close reading and careful textual analysis.

 ||Gen Ed Area Dept: